quixio/quix-docs/docs/get-started/cli.md

 Role can be one of:

-* Admin - Total control over all organizational aspects, user management, and system settings.
+* `Admin` - complete control
-* Manager - Moderate administrative capabilities, with access to manage profiles, workspaces, and content.
+* `Manager` - complete control except editing users, billing and organisation
-* Editor - Limited editing rights, able to update workspaces and content, with restricted management access.
+* `Editor` - same as `Manager` without permissions of create or delete Repositories and Workspaces
-* Viewer - Basic viewing permissions for profiles, content, and workspace information, without editing rights.
+* `Viewer` - read only permissions

 Roles are assigned to specific users.

 ### Users